A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Methodology

-The model is trained using the weighted binary cross-entropy (WBCE) loss function, defined as:
+As in most ED models, the model is trained using the weighted binary cross-entropy (WBCE) loss function, defined as:

-where $\hat{Y}$ represents the model's prediction, $Y^{+}$ is the set of positive samples (edge pixels in the ground-truth), and $Y^{-}$ is the set of negative samples (non-edge pixels in the ground-truth).
+where $\hat{Y}$ represents the model's prediction, $Y^{+}$ is the set of positive samples (edge pixels in the ground-truth), $Y^{-}$ is the set of negative samples (non-edge pixels in the ground-truth), and, $y_{i}$ and $\hat{y}_{i}$ represent the corresponding pixels in the ground-truth and prediction, respectively.
 The weighting factor $\alpha$ is computed as: